COSC3020/mystery-function-Shanrif/README.md

     // Okay now this bit is comparison, I think was its doing is returning the maximum element in a string or maybe an array because this bit is saying
     // if foo (the sliced element) is bigger than the first index of an object. then return foo i.e the max element. else return a[0];
-    //  If foo is smaller than first index then return first index
+    //  If foo is smaller than value at the first index then return that first index value (I said index initially and I had meant value at index)
     //So it looks like this function is recursively slicing up large elements and returning the largest value of those elements?
 }
 ```